CharlyMannion/todos/README.md

-# README
+# TODOS

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+A Todos app, completed as an exercise to learn to TDD a Rails app

-* Ruby version
+* Ruby version: 2.5.1

 * System dependencies